Greg-GB/hapi-mongodb-starter/README.md

-# Hapi API with MongoDB
+# Hapi API starter with MongoDB

-This is a Node 4.x ES2015 Hapi API starter with a MongoDB backend.
-I will be adding more as I go (tests, auth, more types, etc) but feel free to contribute!
+This is a Node 4.x ES2015 Hapi API starter with MongoDB.
+I will add more as I go (tests, auth, types, etc) but feel free to contribute!
 Stay Hapi my friends.

 ## Features
-+ Hapi (with Plugins)
++ Hapi (with plugins)
     - Joi
     - Boom
     - Good / Good Console
+    - Lab
+    - Code
 + MongoDB
 + ES2015 (Promises, Classes, Let, Const, etc...)